Sean Reyes

-Sean David Reyes (born February 16, 1971) is an American lawyer and politician who has served as the Attorney General of Utah from 2013 to 2025.
+Sean David Reyes (born February 16, 1971) is an American lawyer and politician who served as the Attorney General of Utah from 2013 to 2025.
 Appointed to the office by Governor Gary Herbert following the resignation of John Swallow, Reyes was reelected.
 Reyes is a member of the Republican Party and is a vocal and longtime supporter of Donald Trump.
 He has served as a county, state, and national delegate for the Republican Party and a member of the Utah Republican Party's State Central Committee.

 Early life and education

 Reyes was raised in the Los Angeles area.
 His father was an immigrant from the Philippines.
 His mother was of half-Native Hawaiian and half-Japanese descent.
 He is a great-nephew of former Philippine President Ramon Magsaysay.

 Reyes earned his bachelor's degree, summa cum laude, from Brigham Young University in 1994.
 He graduated from University of California, Berkeley, School of Law in 1997.